Sweetgreen

 Sweetgreen (legally Sweetgreen, Inc., stylized as sweetgreen, previously swɘetgreen) is an American fast casual restaurant chain that serves salads.
 It was founded in November 2006 by Nicolas Jammet, Nathaniel Ru, and Jonathan Neman.
 In August 2007, they opened their first store in Washington, D.C., three months after they graduated from the McDonough School of Business at Georgetown University.

-Sweetgreen's corporate headquarters moved to the Los Angeles area from Washington, D.C. in 2016.
-As of May 2025, it had 158 stores in operation in thirteen states, including California, Colorado, Connecticut, Illinois, Georgia, Massachusetts, Michigan, New Jersey, New York, Maryland, Pennsylvania, Virginia, Texas, Florida and the District of Columbia, with a location opening soon in Indiana.
-The company has over 4,000 employees.
+Sweetgreen's corporate headquarters moved to the Los Angeles area from Washington, D.C., in 2016.
+As of May 2025, it had 251 stores in operation in 24 states and the District of Columbia.
+The CEO is Jonathan Neman; the company had over 6,000 employees as of 2025.

-Customers can order in-store or through their app for pickup, delivery and outpost as well as use their app to pay for in-store ordering.
-They are also in various marketplaces.